Akutapi/StorjToolsService/README.md

 The service uses a `config.yaml` file for its configuration.
 Below is an example of the configuration file:

-- `maxLogSizeInGB`: The maximum size of the log file in gigabytes before reduction is triggered.
+- `Max Log Size In GB`: The maximum size of the log file in gigabytes before reduction is triggered.
-- `reduceLogSizeInGB`: The size to which the log file will be reduced.
+- `Reduce Log Size In GB`: The size to which the log file will be reduced.
-- `reduceLogTimeInHours`: The interval in hours at which the log reduction process will be executed.
+- `Reduce Log Time In Hours`: The interval in hours at which the log reduction process will be executed.

 ## License